yutakasi634/LennardJonesFluidOnVR/README.md

 When you execute simulation by the binary file in `(ProjectRoot)/bin` folder, locate your input file as `(ProjectRoot)/bin/input/input.toml`.
 There are sample input file there.

 The detail of file format is like below.
-This file is a subset of [Mjolnir](https://github.com/Mjolnir-MD/Mjolnir)'s .
+This file is a subset of [Mjolnir](https://github.com/Mjolnir-MD/Mjolnir)'s format.

 ```toml
 [[systems]]